Chairperson: David Baker, Ph.D.

 Department of Biomedical Sciences website

 The Marquette University Department of Biomedical Sciences offers a Biomedical Sciences major and minor area of study for undergraduate students interested in pursuing clinical and non-clinical careers in health care and related fields.
-In addition, the department offers graduate and professional courses (5000-7000 level) for the Interdisciplinary Neuroscience Graduate Program, the Masters in Biomedical Sciences, the pre-dental post-baccalaureate program and multiple health professional programs.
+In addition, the department offers graduate and professional courses (5000-7000 level) for the Interdisciplinary Neuroscience Graduate program, the Masters in Biomedical Sciences, the pre-dental post-baccalaureate program and multiple health professional programs.

 The Biomedical Sciences major provides a concentration of human- and medically-oriented courses that build an in-depth understanding of the intricate interplay between genes, proteins, cells and organs in the human body that underpin the complexities of human health and disease.
 The department offers courses in areas such as anatomical sciences, biochemistry, genetics, microbiology, neuroscience, pathology, pharmacology and physiology.
 The curriculum provides students with the opportunity to acquire the concepts, principles, critical thinking skills and terminology fundamental to all health care professions and related biomedical careers.
 In addition, the wide range of course options and flexibility in the major allows students to tailor their degree plans to prepare students for a number of careers beyond the clinical professions.